 The Cable Armor Does Not Make Electric Cables Moisture-Resistant

 Another rather common fallacy about power cables is that the existence of the armor acts as a protectant against moisture (water).
 It should be understood that including the cable armor on the cable does not perform the function of saving the cable from deformation after getting exposed to water.
-On the contrary, when electrical cables are exposed to the moisture of any kind there is a high risk that the armor may get destroyed and the longevity of the cables may get affected.
+On the contrary, when electrical cables are exposed to moisture of any kind there is a high risk that the armor may get destroyed and the longevity of the cables may get affected.

 Most of all, cable safety must be ensured – pre-installation and post-installation.
 Remember to review cable specifications and configurations before making the purchase.
 Pioneer Electricals is one of the leading electrical cable wholesalers in Dubai.
 For high-quality electrical cables and wires, Pioneer Electricals in Dubai is the best go-to source in the UAE.